ralfbiedert/cheats.rs/content/_index.md

 {{ tablesep() }}

-> **Editorial Comment** <sup>💬</sup> &mdash; While the features above will make your development life easier, they might sometimes hinder your understanding of what's going on.
-If you are relatively new to Rust and trying to get to the bottom of things, you should consider reading about them in more detail.
+> **Editorial Comment** <sup>💬</sup> &mdash; The features above will make your life easier, but might hinder your understanding.
+If you are new to Rust, you should consider reading about them in more detail.

 <!-- End magic -->
 </div>